raspberrypilearning/pick-your-favourite/en/step_3.md

 --- task ---

-Click **Run**.
+**Click Run**

-Use the drop-down and select your options, you should see the colours change!
++ Use the drop-down and select your options, you should see the colours change!

 **Debug**: If your colours don't change, make sure the class names you add in JavaScript match the ones in your CSS **exactly**!.